dougdomingos/v2/content/posts/multiboot-usb-with-ventoy.md

 > **manually change the boot order** in your BIOS.
 Please check out
 > [this list](https://www.disk-image.com/faq-bootmenu.htm) for reference.

+## Considerations about Secure Boot

+Since Ventoy 1.0.76, **Secure Boot support is enabled by default**.
+This means that Ventoy should work **whether Secure Boot is enabled in your machine or not**.

+If Secure Boot is indeed enabled in your machine, you should see the screen below when booting Ventoy for the first time.
+Please follow these instructions in [Ventoy's documentation](https://www.ventoy.net/en/doc_secure.html) on how to allow Ventoy on Secure Boot.

+{{< picture src="/img/sb-first-boot.png" alt="Secure Boot error screenshot" caption="Secure Boot error due to Ventoy certificate not being recognized" >}}

+However, if you see **another error screen** while booting Ventoy, **your system may not support Ventoy on Secure Boot**.
+As such, you'll need to disable the option in your Ventoy installation and your BIOS.

 ## Conclusion

-Ventoy is a handy tool for those who frequently test different Linux distributions or keep backup ISOs for recovering falty machines.
+Until now, Ventoy has proved to be a handy tool for testing Linux distributions and keeping backup ISOs for system recovery.
 It's easy to install and use, it's lightweight and also quite fast when compared to similar tools.

-I look forward to using Ventoy to create a dual-boot from Linux and Windows in the future, so I'm quite intrigued on how it will handle it.
-And there will be a post on how to do it, once I've worked it out.
+While I have not tried installing a system through Ventoy, I plan to try it out soon with Fedora, and if everything goes as expected, I may use it to setup a dual-boot installation with Windows in the (not so) far future.